 Exposing for highlights will make your shadows too dark.
 And exposing for the shadows will make your highlights too bright.
 It’s not possible to get the settings just right in one image.

 HDR photography uses technology to overcome this problem.
-Instead of taking one photo, with high-dynamic-range, you take many pictures of the same scene at different exposures.
-The images are then combined in post-processing to create a HDR photo.
-The final image highlights the best parts of each picture.
+Instead of taking one photo with high dynamic range, you take many pictures of the same scene at different exposures.
+The images are then combined in post-processing to create an HDR photo.
+The final image exposes each part of the picture correctly.

-You need to take at least three photos: One to expose for the shadows, one to expose for the highlights, and one neutral shot right in the middle.
-This is called “bracketing”.
-Each exposure should differ by one or two stops (-1 or -2 stops for the darker images and +1 or +2 stops for the brighter images).
+You need to take at least three photos.
+One to expose for the shadows, one to expose for the highlights, and one neutral shot right in the middle.
+This is called “bracketing.”

 Many cameras have a built-in bracketing tool.
-You can also manually adjust the exposure compensation dial will achieve similar results.
+You can also manually adjust the exposure compensation dial to achieve similar results.